Dcode99/Blockchain-Healthcare-Project/python_programs/README.md

 # api.py:
-requires the apikey to be included in each command
+requires the user's API key to be included in each command

 # adminapi.py:
-does not ask for a key, it uses and example admin key.
-This is not going to be available in any real environment but allows quick testing.
+does not ask for a key, it uses an example admin key.
+This is not going to be available in any real environment, but allows quick testing.

 # main.py
 does not allow APIs, it uses a python menu to ask the user for their commands.